Last Updated on June 7, 2021

 - What to Say When Scattering Ashes

 REMEMBER TO CARE FOR YOURSELF TOO

-For further information on coping with loss, please see our additional resources available at Open Forest.
+For further information on coping with the death of a loved one, please see our additional resources available in our Grief & Loss page.

 ABOUT THE AUTHOR

 Terri Beth Miller, MA, PhD, is freelance writer and contributor to Open Forest, the online mental health self-help website.